The 4 Liter Jeep Engine, is one of AMC’s, best-known engines.

 So, the 4 Liter Jeep Engine, was introduced in 1986, for the 1987 model year.

 Furthermore, engineers continued to refine the engine to reduce noise, vibration, and harshness.

 The 4 Liter Jeep Engine, is regarded as one of the best Chrysler 4×4 off-road engines.

 It is the last in the line of the (AMC) inline sixes.
 The (MPI) system that debuted in 1991, is what made the 4 Liter Jeep Engine famous.
 The 4 Liter Jeep Engine has a significantly improved head and a highly efficient and reliable fuel injection system.
 In a nutshell, the engineers at Chrysler took a great engine and made it even better.

-As a result, The 4 Liter Jeep Engine was discontinued at the end of the 2006 model year.
+Consequently, the 4 Liter Jeep Engine, was discontinued at the end of the 2006 model year.

 4 Liter Jeep Engine Specifications: